 We recommend reviewing a broker’s margin account terms and conditions before signing up.
 Check the allocated settlement time of a margin call, what will happen if you can’t settle today, plus their liquidation rights.

 Margin calls only apply to investors that hold a ‘margin account’.
 This is essentially where firms lend traders cash to purchase stocks or other financial assets in return for a small capital outlay.

 Importantly, buying securities with borrowed capital means clients can open larger positions and increase potential returns.
 With that said, margin trading is a high-risk strategy because you are responsible for paying associated interest rates and any additional costs to borrow the money.
 Losses are also amplified due to larger position sizes.

 It’s worth pointing out that not all assets are available under a margin account.
 The US Securities and Exchange Commission (SEC), for example, does not allow options contracts to be purchased by retail traders on a margin account.

-Brokers and regulators may also enforce maximum borrowing amounts.
+Brokerages and regulators may also enforce maximum borrowing amounts.
 Webull, for example, allows retail investors to borrow and trade up to three times their account equity.
 In addition, FINRA’s Federal Reserve Board Regulation T, states that a company can only lend traders up to 50 percent of the total purchase price of a stock.

 Margin Accounts Vs Cash Accounts